Tennis is a sport that’s been around for many years. As would be expected, tennis racquets through history have changed quite a bit.

-He invented tennis that could be played outside on your lawn (partially to stick it to the posh folk of that club we just mentioned), so lawn tennis was born.
+Major Wingfield invented tennis that could be played outside on your lawn (partially to stick it to the posh folk of that club we just mentioned), so lawn tennis was born.

 The only thing is… it was still a rich man’s game.

-They made hourglass-shaped designs in the lawn where the essential court was built and proceeded to exclude anyone who wasn’t filthy rich.
+They made hourglass-shaped designs in the lawn where the court was built and proceeded to exclude anyone who wasn’t filthy rich.